supermax-33/superfile-backend/ENDPOINTS.md

 ## Spaces

-All space routes require an authenticated owner context via `JwtAuthGuard`.
-The owner-only guard enforces that the caller owns the targeted space.
+All space routes require an authenticated space member.
+Mutating operations (update, delete, logo upload) require the caller to hold the `owner` role for the target space.
+The authenticated owner who creates a space is automatically added as a member with the `owner` role.

 ### `POST /api/v1/spaces`
 Creates a new space and provisions an OpenAI vector store for file search.